PaloAltoNetworks/SkilletBuilder/docs/builder_tools.rst

   Uses an 'out of the box' empty configuration as the baseline.
 This is useful to preview skillets to see a broad set of changes.
+  Enter the device API credentials to export the running or candidate configuration file.

   .. image:: images/Preview_XML_Changes_online_mode_API_values.png
      :width: 600

-  Enter the device API credentials to export the running or candidate configuration file for preview.
+     :align: center

 View the Changes
 ~~~~~~~~~~~~~~~~

-After the skillet plays the output to screen includes a list of modified xpaths and the full configuration
+  After the skillet plays the output to screen includes a list of modified XPaths and the full configuration
   file with changes highlighted with red text.

   .. image:: images/Preview_XML_Changes_modifications_xpaths.png
      :width: 600
+     :align: center

+  |

-The xpaths are active links and will jump to its respective section of the configuration file.
+  The XPaths are active links and will jump to its respective section of the configuration file.

   .. image:: images/Preview_XML_Changes_modifications_elements.png
      :width: 400
+     :align: center

-The red text associates to the tag and external-list xpath configuration elements.
+  The red text associates to the tag and external-list XPath configuration elements.

   The preview can be useful to see the configuration surrounding outputs from the skillet generator to assist
   with any manual skillet tuning.

 |